cooljeanius/Flight_Freedom/README.txt

   retrospect, if I'm going to be making everything easier, I might as well start here.
-02a Rebellion: I made it so that the hatchlings get wounded less, to try to make it easier to keep them alive
+02a Rebellion: I made it so that the hatchlings get wounded less, to try to make it easier to keep them alive.
+I also had to fix the cutscene.
-03a Manor: un-commented out code that had weakened some of the guardians and instead made it guarded by "ifdef EASY"
+03a Manor: un-commented out code that had weakened some of the guardians and instead made it guarded by "ifdef EASY".
+In later playthroughs, I made recalled units turn loyal (all on EASY, 1 on NORMAL, none on HARD), added more healing, made barrels act like villages, tweaked enemy AI, and had Donoaov drop a potion.
-04a Caravan: I didn't actually edit this one my first time thru, but since I'm taking a second pass at this I figure I might as well edit this one, too, for completeness.
+04a Caravan: I didn't actually edit this one my first time thru, but since I'm taking second passes (and beyond) at this I figure I might as well edit this one, too, for completeness.
+In later playthroughs I modified enemy AI and let Malakar keep his spear if he picked one up previously.
-05a Blue River: Restricted clippers that Omandro can recruit to 1 on EASY 06a Southern Shore: See note for 04a Caravan above.
+05a Blue River: Restricted clippers that Omandro can recruit to 1 on EASY 06a Southern Shore: See first sentence of note for 04a Caravan above.
 07a Open Ocean: Likewise.
 08 Landfall: OK this one was a pain.
 The enemies ganged up on me and just wrecked me on my first try, so I tweaked their AIs to try to make them fight each other more.
 Also, tweaks to gold, income, and turns.
+Might need further work.
 10 Underground: This one was too chokepoint-y, so I edited the map to make some of the corridors wider, and the terrain more passable for drakes.
   I also added some more villages.
 I also added a (vague) warning for units